The Introduction of 6 12 25 Workouts

 What is the 6 12 25 workout method?

-The 6 12 25 workout method is a hypertrophy training technique that involves performing three sets of an exercise with different rep ranges: 6 reps for strength, 12 reps for hypertrophy, and 25 reps for endurance.
-This combination targets multiple muscle fibers and promotes muscle growth through varied intensity and volume.
+The 6 12 25 workout is a kind of hypertrophy training that has you execute three sets of an exercise with different numbers of reps: 6 for strength, 12 for hypertrophy, and 25 for endurance.
+This blend works on a lot of different muscle fibers and helps them grow by adjusting how hard and how long you work out.

 How does the 6 12 25 method promote muscle growth?